 T-Shirt Design Contest 2026

-Show us your artistic side!
-This is your chance to have your artwork featured on an Alberta SPCA t-shirt!
-Our theme for 2026 is ‘Friendship!’
-Use your creativity to design original artwork that highlights how you are a friend to a pet or farm animal(s).
-Three winning designs will be selected to have their artwork printed on t-shirts that will be made available to the public to purchase across Alberta!
+Thank you to the over 250 students who used their creativity to design original artwork that highlights how they are a friend to a pet or farm animal(s).
+Three winning designs were selected to be printed on Alberta SPCA t-shirts that are available to purchase across Alberta!

 Proceeds from t-shirts sold will go towards helping animals across Alberta.

-The entries will be judged by a panel of Alberta SPCA staff and Alberta artists.
+The entries were judged by a panel of Alberta SPCA staff and Alberta artists.
 Scroll down to see the artists and read their bios!

 Alberta Artist Panel